 |SIM Type||Data Only||Data Only||Data Only||Data Only||Data + Voice|

-*All the plans mentioned above offer full English support, are shipped worldwide or are available for pick up at major airports in Japan.
-Do keep in mind that these are only a handful of the available plans at each MVNO.
-Check out their websites for other flexible prepaid plans and visitor SIM cards.
+*All the plans mentioned above offer full English support, are shipped worldwide, or are available for pick up at major airports in Japan.
+Remember that these are only a handful of the available plans at each MVNO.
+Check out their websites for other Japan travel sim cards and flexible plans for short-term travelers.

 How much data will I need?

-iPhone users can track how much data you have used by going to Settings > Cellular > Current Period.
-There’s an option to reset it to track it by weekly or monthly amounts.
+iPhone users can track how much data they have used by going to Settings > Cellular > Current Period.
+There’s an option to reset it to follow it by weekly or monthly amounts.

 Android users can do the same by going to Settings > Data usage.
 Some devices allow users to check by specific dates.